newtonneto/react-challenge-skills/README.md

 - ComponentMaker [src/components]

-  Has the logic to build the components defined on JSON selected form.
-The ComponentMaker build one component at, if the builded component has children components he will call the ComponentMaker to build his children, and so on.
+  Contains the logic to build the components defined on JSON selected form.
+The ComponentMaker creates one component at time, if the created component has children components it will call the ComponentMaker to build its children, and so on.

 - Store [src/store/]

-  Responsible for store all the forms on JSON format and all field's values of the selected form.
-The store slice has functions to retrieve the forms or fields by it's names and to get all forms or fields in one object. functions to get individual elements is useful to render the selected form and to update only the updated field on input vlaue changes cases.
+  It is responsible for storing all the forms on JSON format and all field inputs values of the selected form.
+The Store's Slice has functions to retrieve the forms or fields by its names and to get all forms or fields in one object.
+Functions to get individual elements are useful to render the selected form and to update only the updated field on input value changes cases.

 - Api [src/data]

-  Handle logic to store e retrieve data from local storage.
-Local storage simulates an API to provide data to this front end.
+  Handles the logic to store and retrieve data from local storage.
+Local storage simulates an API to provide data to this project's front end.